Waste collection, subscriptions and issue reporting

 - The basic charge must always be paid.
 Court rulings confirm that waste is always generated on a property.

-Exemptions and suspension from waste regulations
+Exemptions and suspension from waste collection

 If you have a holiday home or a property not in use, you may apply for exemption or suspension.
 Apply to the Environment and Building Committee.
 An application fee applies.
-In 2025, the fee is 1,237 SEK, charged even if not approved.

 What you can apply for